brileb73/dotfiles/README.md

 Different things contained in this repo:

 * i3cfgbuild files
+* .Xresources files

 ## i3cfgbuild
-The i3cfgbuild files are the ones used with i3cfgbuild from https://github.com/brileb73/i3-config-builder.
+The i3cfgbuild files are the part config files used as input for i3cfgbuild from the pip package i3-config-builder.